Differentiable Sparsification for Deep Neural Networks: Application and Experiment

 Network-slimming(NS)~\cite{Liu2019_pruning} prunes unimportant channels in convolutional layers by leveraging the scaling factors in batch normalization.
 Let $x_i$ and $y_i$ be the input and output, respectively, of batch normalization for channel $i$.
 Then, the operation can be written as

 where $\mu_{i}$ and $\sigma_{i}$ denotes the mean and standard deviation of input activations, respectively, $a_i$ and $b_i$ are scale and shift parameters, and $\epsilon$ is a small constant for numerical stability.
-The scaling parameter $a$ can be regarded as an importance score or an architecture parameter, and the affine transformation can be re-written as
+The affine transformation can be re-written as

 By forcing $a_i$ to be zero, the corresponding channel can be removed.
-Network-slimming trains an initial network with $l_1$-regularization on $a$ to identify insignificant channels.
-After the training, channels with small values of $a$ are pruned.
-To compensate for the damage caused by pruning, a pruned network is re-trained.
-In our approach, we parameterize the scaling parameter using Eq.~(\ref{eqn:exc_param}) and train a network with $l_1$-norm on $a$ using the stochastic gradient descent method without pruning and fine-tuning.
+NS trains a network with $l_1$-regularization on $a$ to identify insignificant channels.
+After the initial training, channels with small values of $a$ are pruned and subsequently retrained.
+The scale parameter $a_i$ can be regarded as an importance score or an architecture parameter.
+In our approach, we parameterize the scale parameter using Eq.~(\ref{eqn:exc_param}) and train a network with $l_1$-norm on $a$ using SGD method without pruning and fine-tuning.